davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

         System.out.println(tree.get(7));   // null
         ```

-3. Implement another method `public int getRank(E target)` method that returns the number of elements in the BST that are _strictly smaller_ than the `target`.
+3. Implement another method `public int getRank(E target)` that returns the number of elements in the BST that are _strictly smaller_ than the `target`.

-    - This method should simply pass the current root node and the `target` to the helper method.
+    - This method should simply pass the current local "oot node and the `target` to a recursive helper method (below)

-    - Your recursive helper method should have this signature:
         ```java
         private int getRankHelper(Node<E> localRoot, E target)
         ```

     - Recursive Strategy:
         ```txt
-        Return 0 if the current root is null if target == current root,
+        Return 0 if the local root is null if target == local root,
             // It's larger than all nodes in the left subtree
-            // So its rank must be the size of the left subtree return the size of the left subtree if target < current root,
+            // So its rank must be the size of the left subtree return the size of the left subtree if target < local root,
             // target is in the left subtree recurse down the left subtree to find target's rank return that rank
-        if target > current root,
+        if target > local root,
             // target's rank is more than all nodes in the left subtree
-            // and the current root.
+            // and the local root.
             recurse down the right subtree to find its rank add 1 + sizeOfLeftSubtree + the rank returned from the recursion return this sum